 Related reading: 15 clever ways to turn down an ex who wants to be friends

-1. You need time and space to work things out
+1. You need time and space to process the breakup

-2. It can rekindle physical intimacy which you might regret
+2. It can rekindle physical intimacy you might regret

-4. Jealousy will ruin your friendship in the long run
+4. Jealousy may ruin your friendship in the long run

 Related reading: How do I cope with my husband’s deep friendship with his ex-wife?

-7. Such a friendship will not give the both of you mental peace
+7. Such a friendship will affect your mental peace

-10. The possibility of finding your true love will become bleak
+10. Bleak possibility of finding your true love

 11. The friendship will not reduce the pain of the breakup

-12. Giving respect to your current partner should be top priority
+12. Your current partner should be your top priority

 15. You both parted ways for some reason

-Whether you both broke up due to conflicting values and beliefs or trust issues, the fact is that you both ended your relationship.
-So being friends with your ex while you still have unresolved issues between the two of you is not healthy.
+Whether you both broke up due to conflicting values and beliefs or trust issues, the fact is that the relationship didn’t last is testament to your lack of compatibility and underlying problems.
+As such, being friends with a person you have unresolved issues with is unhealthy and can quickly turn toxic.